esmil/stupidterm/README.md

 -----

 This is a simple wrapper around the VTE terminal emulator widget for GTK+.
-It's main feature is to easily start new terminal windows from the command line.
+Its main feature is to easily start new terminal windows from the command line.
 Eg.

 ```sh